How To Remove Hyperlinks from Microsoft Word Documents

-Remove Hyperlinks From Documents with Macros
+Remove MS Word Hyperlinks From Documents using Macros

 First, press the Alt + F11 hotkey to open the Visual Basic editor.
 Click Insert > Module to open a Module window where you can input macro code.
 Copy (Ctrl + C) and Paste (Ctrl + V) the code below in Word’s module window.

-Then press the Ctrl + S keyboard shortcut to save the macro.
-To run the macro, select File > Macro > Macro and select KillTheHyperlinksInAllOpenDocuments.
+Once finished with pasting the code above, press the “Ctrl + S” keyboard shortcut to save the macro.
+To run the macro, select “File > Macro > Macro” and choose “KillTheHyperlinksInAllOpenDocuments.”
 That will remove all the hyperlinks from open Word documents.

 Copying and Pasting Plain Text Hyperlinks

-There are also various third-party programs that enable you to paste copied text without any formatting.
-For example, you could add the PureText program to Windows by clicking Download on this page.
-That converts copied links to unformatted text when you press its Win key + V hotkey.
-You can also paste the text in Word documents by pressing the Win key + V keyboard shortcut.
+Various third-party programs enable you to paste copied text without any formatting.
+For example, you could add the PureText program to Windows.
+That converts copied links to unformatted text when you press its “Win key + V” hotkey.
+You can also paste the text in Word documents by pressing the “Win key + V” keyboard shortcut.

-Add Kutools to Word
+Add Kutools to MS Word

 Kutools is one of Word’s best add-ons that adds a whole new toolbar tab to the application.
-Kutools is retailing at $39 on its website, and there’s also a trial version.
-This add-on also gives you a quick way to remove all links in a document by clicking the Kutools tab > More and then selecting the Remove Hyperlinks option.
-Alternatively, you can also select the Enterprise tab and click Remove to erase link formatting from URLs.
+Kutools is retailing at $49 on its website, and there’s also a trial version.
+This add-on also gives you a quick way to remove all links in a document by clicking “Kutools > More” and then selecting the “Remove Hyperlinks” option.
+Alternatively, you can also select the “Enterprise” tab and click “Remove“ to erase link formatting from URLs.

 How to Switch Off Word’s Automatic Hyperlink Formatting

 Word automatically converts URLs to hyperlinks, but you can configure the application so that doesn’t happen.

-Select the AutoFormat As You Type tab that includes an ‘Internet and network paths with hyperlinks checkbox’.
-Now deselect the Internet and network paths with hyperlinks option on that tab.
+- Uncheck “Internet and network paths with hyperlinks checkbox.”
 Press the OK buttons on the AutoCorrect and Word Options windows.
 Now all URLs entered in Word documents will remain plain text.